skip to main content

 "Those snowpacks melting at a quicker rate puts more stress on the infrastructure that we have in place, that will need to be managed differently so that there is enough water for those downstream uses," Reis explained.

 Rising temperatures have already changed the timing of when snow melts and the state's water managers are working to capture earlier flows.
-Reis pointed out the trend is likely to accelerate as more fires create conditions for even faster melts.
+Reis pointed out the trend is likely to accelerate as more fires create conditions for even faster and variable melting.
 Researchers found snowpacks on south-facing slopes scorched by the Cameron Peak Fire reached their maximum level 22 days earlier than north facing slopes and the snow melted completely a full 11 days earlier.

 Snowpacks in burned areas stay colder in winter, due to a lack of thermal energy normally produced by trees, but the energy balance flips during warmer months when there is no shade from the sun.
 Reis added earlier snow melts in burn areas are also making it more challenging for forests and other vegetation to recover.